kboubakri/particle_filter/README.md

 It is especially useful when the environment in which the robot evolves is known but not necessarly its first position.

-The filter's name comes from it's principle : instead of trying to define a position as an estimation of the robot's position, it will abstract particles distributed in the world and that will represent possible states, in this case positions, of the robot.
+The filter's name comes from it's principle : instead of trying to define a position as an estimation of the robot's position, it will abstract particles distributed in the world representing possible states, in this case positions, of the robot.
 Some particles will be closer to the robot and therefore more consistent and more interesting in terms of modelling.
 This difference of importance will be quantified using weights : each particule has a weight and the higher it is, the more representative the particule is.